 Let the view wander

-The real luxury of the new Schwarzensteinhütte is the view, which stretches from the Zillertal Alps over the Hohe Tauern and the Rieserferner Group to the Dolomite peaks of the Marmolata.
+Unforgettable impressions; The real luxury of the new Schwarzensteinhütte is the unique view, which reaches from the Zillertal Alps over the Hohe Tauern and the Rieserferner group to the Dolomite peaks of the Marmolata.
 In the parlor you feel like in the command bridge of an ocean liner.
-The hut is the perfect starting point for demanding and also easier glacier tours and summit experiences and it is an important base at the transition to the Zillertal.
-With a relaxed dinner and a good glass of wine, the hut life can be enjoyed.
+In good weather you are rewarded with a unique and unforgettable panoramic view.
+The hut is the perfect starting point for demanding and also easier glacier tours.
+Great summit experiences are guaranteed and likewise the hut is an important base at the transition to the Zillertal.
+With a relaxed dinner and a good glass of wine, the carefree hut life can be enjoyed.